By: Helena Durán Crane*

 Nepal has a slightly different story.
 After the Comprehensive Peace Agreement(CPA) was signed in 2006, demobilized Maoist combatants were confined in 28 cantonments while they waited for their reintegration process to be carried out.
 Although this process was supposed to last one year, it was prolonged for six years.
 The presence of thousands of ex-combatants in areas that were not prepared for it put tremendous pressure on the natural resources and the neighboring communities.
 Therefore, in some of camps, ex-combatants were trained to test the water and to respond when water conditions appeared to be below standards.
 These services were extended to the surrounding communities, easing tensions and promoting inclusive decision-making for the management of natural local resources.

 As these examples show, environmental management and restoration can be a useful tool for promoting and enforcing dialogue and trust in post-conflict situations.
 The degradation caused by armed conflicts and the numerous challenges that the peace-building process might place on natural resources make this a valuable opportunity.
 However, post-conflict can also represent a serious threat to the environment.
 If ecosystems are not restored and natural resources are not properly managed, the tensions over resources might make conflict relapse.
 Hence, demobilization and reintegration efforts should be aimed at this direction, not just because they represent a suitable platform for reconciliation, but also because they might help guarantee a successful sustainable peace-building process.
 Moreover, the restorative justice that enlightens the peace process demands environmental measures.
 Colombia’s biodiversity is another victim of the armed conflict and transitional justice should recognize this fact.

-* Helena Durán Crane is a researcher at the Center for the Study of Law, Justice, and Society (Dejusticia).
+* Helena Durán Crane is a researcher at the Center for Law, Justice and Society (Dejusticia).